RulesCommittee/BylawsRepository/README.md

 # ❧ ARTICLE IV: DUTIES OF SENATORS

-  - **SECTION 1.** Senators shall attend all meetings of the Senate and committees on which they are assigned and may miss up to three Senate meetings and three committee meetings (per committee) per semester.
+  - **SECTION 1.** Senators shall attend all meetings of the Senate and committees on which they are required to serve and may miss up to three Senate meetings and three committee meetings (per committee) per semester.
 If a Senator misses four Senate or committee meetings in a semester, they will be removed from the Senate.
 The following conditions shall apply to this attendance policy:

     - (a) In the event of a university emergency (including but not limited to a snow emergency) or a meeting scheduled outside the regular meeting time with less than one week's notice, no Senator shall be penalized for absence.